BDA-KTS/Propensity_score_tutorial/README.md

-# Propensity Score Matching for Assessing the Impact of Job Training Programs on Employment Outcomes: A Step-by-Step Guide using R
+# A Step-by-Step Guide To Evaluate Propensity Score in R

 ## Learning Objectives